Back to blog

 Introduction

 Products are visible, so teams plan for them early.
 Orders and customer history feel administrative, so they get delayed.
-But order history affects support workflows, loyalty logic, refunds, fraud checks, B2B segmentation and customer trust.
+But order history affects support workflows, loyalty logic, refunds, fraud checks, and customer trust.
+If a customer logs into your new Shopify store and can't see their past purchases, your support inbox will feel it within the first hour of launch.

 Should you migrate historical orders from WooCommerce to Shopify?